CAR HOIST AND HOIST SYSEMS

 Increased Safety of Shallow-Pit Design – The shallow-pit design has the further advantage of being safer, since there is no threat of workers, tools or shop debris falling into a deep pit with exposed screws – in addition, it eliminates the need to perform maintenance in what OSHA defines as a “confined space” – further, transit maintenance personnel prefer this design over the more constricting deep pit design, which can get dark and cramped.

 Additional Built-In Safety Features – There are a number of added safety features to each of these systems, including the fact that the screw actuators on these systems are mechanically self-locking – this means that they can only be lifted or lowered under power, so you don’t have to worry about any accidental lowering.
 In addition, the actuators in these Macton lifts have built-in wear sensors that will automatically shut down the system when it goes outside of normal tolerances.
-Also, there is a steel safety nut positioned underneath the bronze load nut on each mechanical screw to provide further redundancy in these systems.
+Also, there is a steel safety nut positioned underneath the bronze load nut on each mechanical screw to provide added redundancy in these systems.
 Further, these systems also are generally designed and manufactured to have a safety factor of at least 5:1 (in terms of the ratio of load capacity to material strength), versus the 3:1 margin that is typically seen with many competing systems.

 Minimal Maintenance Required – These systems require only a minimal amount of routine maintenance each year, which can be scheduled for times when the facility is not normally in operation – in the shallow pit design, the screw is housed in a caisson that is filled with oil for continuous lubrication, which significantly increases the life of the lifting screw and nut versus the deep pit design (in which the screw and nut are not similarly protected).